danielfct/ICL1718-projeto/Assignments.md

 You will have to go through the usual implementation steps: extend the parser knowing that the least priority is given to the sequence operator (';'); implement the nodes of the AST, and corresponding semantics.

 To implement the semantics you will need to implement different kinds of values (Integers, Booleans, and References) as an inductive type.
 This is composed by an interface `IValue`, and the corresponding case classes (inductive constructors), for `IntValue`, `BoolValue`, and `RefValue`.
-This implies that you have to modify the signature (and implementation) of all methods `eval` in the AST nodes (remember to use refactoring capabilities in Eclipse).

-Memory cells can be directly implemented by the `RefValue` objects, that implement set and get methods to manipulate the value stored in the variable.
-Follow the lecture slides to implement the remaining expressions.
+Memory cells are implemented by Java objects.
+Follow the lecture slides for reference on how to implement the interpreter, type system, and compiler for all expressions.

 ## Project assignment (1st phase)